4 Ways to Release Emotions After Tough Nursing Shifts

 1. Have a good vent session

 Mental Health America (MHA) suggests a good healthy venting session for when you're angry.
 Venting to someone you trust isn't the same as asking for help, and it's often something you're used to doing anyway.
-Just talk to your friend naturally about whatever has upset you, and afterwards, you might feel the emotional tension leave.
+Just talk to your friend naturally about whatever has upset you, and afterward, you might feel the emotional tension leave.
 Venting can also sometimes help when you're sad because anger often goes with grief.
 After you vent your anger, you might need a good cry to completely release all your emotions.

 2. Write it all down